AkarshGuptaa/Kitchen-Saga/README.md

 **Kitchen Saga** is a single-player, fully voice-controlled cooking simulator designed with accessibility in mind — specifically for players who cannot use traditional input devices such as a keyboard, mouse, or controller.

-Inspired by *Overcooked*, you play as a solo chef navigating a busy kitchen by shouting commands like `"bun"`, `"chicken"`, `"gas"`, `"cheese"`, `"board"` and more to teleport, interact, cook, and serve recipes.
+Inspired from traditional Cooking Simulator Games, you play as a solo chef navigating a busy kitchen by shouting commands like `"bun"`, `"chicken"`, `"gas"`, `"cheese"`, `"board"` and more to teleport, interact, cook, and serve recipes.
 Every order is a surprise, and the goal is to complete as many recipes as possible before time runs out.

 Kitchen Saga provides a **fun, fast-paced, and empowering experience for all — no hands needed.**

 ---

-## 🗂 File Overview
+## 🗂 Game Input Info

 - `GameInput.cs`
   Core script handling player input via both keyboard and voice recognition using Unity's `KeywordRecognizer`.